Probesys/lotemplate/README.md

 ## Unsolvable problems

-The error `UnoBridgeException` happens frequently and unpredictably, and this error stops the soffice processus (please note that the API try to re-launch the process by itself).
-This error, particularly annoying, is unfortunately impossible to fix, since it's a pyUNO - or soffice - bug, unresolved since 2015.
-It is therefore very unlikely that this bug will ever be fixed.
+The error `UnoException` happens frequently and unpredictably, and this error stops the soffice processus (please note that the API try to re-launch the process by itself).
+This error, particularly annoying, is unfortunately impossible to fix, since it can be caused by multiples soffice (so OpenOffice or LibreOffice) bugs.
-Here is a non-exhaustive list of cases that can cause this bug :
+Here is a non-exhaustive list of cases that ***can*** cause this bug :
-- The soffice process was simply closed after the connection is established, but instead of raising the `UnoConnectionClosed` exception, the bridge crashes.
+- The soffice process was simply closed after the connection is established.
 - The `.~lock.[FILENAME].odt#` file is present in the folder where the document is open.
 This file is created when the file is currently edited via libreoffice or openoffice, and deleted when the programs in which it is edited are closed.
+The program try to avoid this error by deleting this file at document opening.
-- The first line of the document is occupied by a table (just jump a line, it will solve the problem)
+- The first line of the document is occupied by a table or another dynamic element (just jump a line, it will solve the problem)
 - The background of document is an image, and is overlaid by many text fields
+- The document is an invalid file (e.g: the file is an image), and the bridge crashes instead of return the proper error.

 The amount of memory used by soffice can increase with its use, even when open files are properly closed (which is the case).
 Again, this is a bug in OpenOffice/soffice that has existed for years.

 For trying to fix these problems, you can try:
-- Use the most recent stable release of LibreOffice (less memory, more stable, fewer crashes)
+- Use the most recent stable release of LibreOffice/OpenOffice (less memory, more stable, fewer crashes)
+- Switching from OpenOffice to LibreOffice (more stable, more maintained)
+- Use another operating system, or another version/distribution
-- Use the native LibreOffice python binary to run this script
+- Use the native LibreOffice/OpenOffice python binary to run this script (if there is one)

 ## Useful links
 - [JODConverter wiki for list formats compatibles with LibreOffice](https://github.com/sbraconnier/jodconverter/wiki/Getting-Started)